Decays of $X(3872)$ to $\chi_{cJ}\pi^0$ and $J/\psi\pi^+\pi^-$

 where $\langle \phi_{14}\phi_{32}|\phi_{12}\phi_{34}\rangle$ is the flavor factor, and $\langle \omega_{14}\omega_{32}|H_C|\omega_{12}\omega_{34}\rangle$ the color factor, which is $-4/9$ and $4/9$ for interactions of $q\bar q$ and $q q$ respectively. $\chi_A$ represents the spin wave function of meson $A$.
 The space integral

-where $\psi_{n_rLm_L}(\vec p_r)$ is the wave function for the bare meson state, with $n_r$ being the radial quantum number, $L$ the relative angular momentum of the quark and anti-quark, $m_L$ its third component, $\vec p_r$ the relative momentum of quark and antiquark in the meson.
+where $\psi_{n_rLm_L}(\vec p_r)$ is the wave function for the bare meson state, with $n_r$ being the radial quantum number, $L$ the relative angular momentum of the quark and antiquark, $m_L$ its third component, and $\vec p_r$ is the relative momentum of quark and antiquark in the meson.
+The quark interactions involved in this calculation are \bqa T_{fi}(\vec q,\vec p_1,\vec p_2)=\left\{ \right. \eqa where $\alpha_s=\sum_k \alpha_k e^{-\gamma_k q^2}$ as the parametrization form in the GI model. $m_1$ and $m_2$ are the masses of the two interacting quarks.